Leif Ove Andsnes, Lionel Bringuier / Tonhalle Orchestra

-I should add that this isn’t just in my memory: the performance with Fabio Luisi (*1959) and the Philharmonia Zurich is available as CD recording, and this does indeed demonstrate the “missing bits”.
+I should add that this isn’t just in my memory.
+The performance with Fabio Luisi (*1959) and the Philharmonia Zurich is available as CD recording.
+This does indeed demonstrate the “missing bits”.
 It has all the qualities of the concert performance that I still remember so well..

 I. Largo e maestoso — Lento — Allegro non troppo — Tranquillo